 30 November 2025—Centre for the Less good Idea Season 11

 Mthuthuzeli ‘Blaze’ Zimba is an actor, writer, director, researcher, art teacher, and interdisciplinary artist passionate about storytelling.
 Zimba believes in creating performances of transgression and disruption as a way of creating dialogue to confront and address unresolved socio-political issues that plague contemporary South Africa.
-Zimba has recently completed his master's in Theatre and Performance at the University of Cape Town.
-Having trained as a theatre maker, he has written, directed, and produced several theatre plays, and also curated thought-provoking live arts projects in various internationally acclaimed performance festivals in Cape Town.
-Zimba's work attempts to reimagine Black marginalized people out of the bondages of destitution.
-Zimba has staged numerous performance works at locally and internationally acclaimed festivals such as the ICA Infecting The City Festival (2019, 2023), LIVE ART FESTIVAL (2022, 2024), ISHASHALAZI FESTIVAL, and Zabalaza festival, to name a few.
+Zimba has recently completed his master's in theatre and performance at the University of Cape Town.
+Having trained as a theatre maker, he has written, directed, and produced several theatre plays and also curated thought-provoking live arts projects in various internationally acclaimed performance festivals in Cape Town.
+Zimba's work attempts to reimagine Black marginalised people out of the bondages of destitution.
+Zimba has staged numerous performance works at locally and internationally acclaimed festivals such as the ICA Infecting The City Festival (2019, 2023); LIVE ART FESTIVAL (2022, 2024); ISHASHALAZI FESTIVAL; and Zabalaza festival, to name a few.
 He was recently part of a children’s theatre show called Santa’s Sleighbell Safari at the ARTSCAPE theatre (2024) and Confused Mhlaba that was showing at the Baxter Theatre Festival (2025).

 Siphesihle Nkantini is a multifaceted theatre performer, writer, director, and choreographer from Langa, Cape Town, working across physical theatre, poetry, and music.
 A 2022 Magnet Theatre graduate who later studied theatre-making at the University of Cape Town.
 Some of his notable works include EMERGING FOOTPRINTS, directed by Nwabisa Plaarjie; INGQUMBO, directed by Thando Doni at Magnet Theatre; RIPPED, directed by Jennie Reznek and Jayne Batzofin; FLAMES OF MY BLOOD at Somerset Playhouse in the Parel Vallei Playhouse Drama Festival; NDIJONGIWE, by Mthuthuzeli Blaze Zimba; ACTS OF KINDNESS; and THE TIDES IN (ME)DEA, with Chuma Sopotela.
 Choreographed AGAMENON and WOZA ALBERT!, directed by Karabo Hope Banda and performed by AFDA students.
 As he carries forward, his work remains deeply rooted in the cultural tapestry of his traditions.

-Fezekisa Wulana, 24, is a third-year student at the University of Cape Town, studying Theatre, Dance, and Performance, specializing in theatre making.
-He started his theatre journey at a private arts institution in Pretoria, located at the South African State theatre, Puo Media, where he got coaching from the late and honorable Sibusiso Khwinana, who directed his first big show, The Crucible, where he played the role of supporting lead, Reverend Parris.
+Fezekisa Wulana, 24, is a third-year student at the University of Cape Town, studying Theatre, Dance, and Performance, specialising in theatre making.
+He started his theatre journey at a private arts institution in Pretoria, located at the South African State Theatre, Puo Media, where he got coaching from the late and honourable Sibusiso Khwinana, who directed his first big show, The Crucible, where he played the role of supporting lead, Reverend Parris.
 In the same year, 2018, he opened for a musical show Se Rona Ke Sarona, directed by Mandla Ntlaks.
-Since being at UCT, he’s been cast in four final-year/honors productions.
+Since being at UCT, he’s been cast in four final-year/honours productions.